Virginia Department of Transportation: Roadside memorials

 By marking an accident site, survivors create "a living memory of this person's life," said Donna Schuurman, president of Association for Death Education and Counseling.
 Americans have swept the grieving process under the rug, and now it's popping up in public ways that few expected—and that some don't like, according to Ms. Schuurman.

 HOT lanes

-In 1995, Virginia passed the Public-Private Transportation Act (PPTA), which allows the state to enter into agreements with private entities to construct, improve, maintain and operate transportation facilities.
+In 1995, Virginia passed the Public-Private Transportation Act, which allows the state to enter into agreements with private entities to construct, improve, maintain and operate transportation facilities.
 Since then, Virginia has proposed or awarded several PPTA contracts, including: